 Historian of gender and colonialism in the early modern Atlantic world

-Dr Misha Ewen is an historian of early modern England and its empire in the Atlantic world.
-She is the Curator for Inclusive History at Historic Royal Palaces, having previously held a Hallsworth Research Fellowship at the University of Manchester and postdoctoral position at the University of Kent.
-She completed her PhD at University College London in 2018, where she was the recipient of an Arts and Humanities Research Council doctoral scholarship.
-She has held visiting fellowships at Yale University, the Huntington Library, and Folger Shakespeare Library.
+Misha Ewen is an historian of early modern England and its empire in the Atlantic world.
+In 2021, she joined Historic Royal Palaces as the Curator for Inclusive History, having previously held positions at the University of Manchester and University of Kent.
+She completed her PhD at University College London and has held visiting fellowships at Yale University, the Huntington Library, and Folger Shakespeare Library.

 Her first book, The Virginia Venture: American Colonization and English Society, 1580-1660, published by the University of Pennsylvania Press, is available to preorder.
 Misha's research on gender, colonialism, and trading companies can be found in The Historical Journal, Gender & History, and Cultural and Social History.

 Misha is passionate about reaching wider audiences and has participated in numerous events, podcasts, and TV programmes, including HistFest, Being Human Festival, BBC Radio 4's You're Dead to Me, and Channel 5's Inside the Tower of London and Hampton Court Palace: Behind Closed Doors.

 Misha is also available for consulting, and has worked with various organisations including the Royal Historical Society, National Trust, AQA, and BBC Radio 4.